 NPB's Trade System and Deadline Evolution

 NPB's trade system has undergone unique development compared to MLB.
 In NPB, July 31 each year serves as the non-waiver trade deadline, after which only trades through waiver claims are possible.
 While this system was modeled after MLB's trade deadline, NPB's trade market is significantly less active than MLB's.
 Behind this lies the uniquely Japanese consciousness that 'players are team assets,' negative perceptions of trades, and a culture that respects players' wishes.
-Historically, NPB trade volume peaked in the 1970s and 1980s before entering a declining trend.
+Historically, NPB trade volume peaked in the 1970s and 1980s, with some years seeing more than 30 trades completed.
+During this era, the talent gap between teams was substantial, and it was common for weaker teams to trade key players in exchange for compensation.
+In the Pacific League of the 1970s in particular, financially struggling teams routinely lost talented players to Central League teams in a chronic 'talent drain.'
+However, a marked decline began in the 1990s, and in recent years the annual total has hovered around 10.
 The introduction of the free agent system in 1993, which diversified player transfer methods, also contributed to the decline in trade volume.
+As free agency declarations became the primary means of player movement, the relative necessity of direct inter-team trade negotiations diminished.
+The application of the trade deadline has also evolved over time.
+In earlier eras, the concept of a deadline was vague, and player movements sometimes occurred late in the season.
+The current July 31 deadline was established to encourage roster stability in the second half and ensure fairness in the pennant race.
+However, since trades through waiver claims remain possible after August, it is not an absolute cutoff.
+This contrasts with MLB, which in 2019 made July 31 the sole trade deadline and abolished August waiver trades.

 Impact of Mid-Season Trades on Performance

 Statistical analysis of mid-season trades' impact on team performance yields interesting results.
 Looking at data from the past 20 years, approximately 55% of teams that made reinforcements before the trade deadline improved their winning percentage in the second half of the season.
 Particularly effective are acquisitions of starting pitchers and closers, with pitching reinforcement tending to have a direct impact on team performance.
-On the other hand, position player acquisitions often take time to show results, and considering the adjustment period to a new team, last-minute deadline acquisitions do not necessarily provide immediate impact.
-Additionally, cases where traded players thrive at their new teams, creating a 'reverse effect,' are not uncommon, and trade success cannot be evaluated from a short-term perspective alone.
+In NPB, where starting rotation stability heavily influences win-loss records, acquiring a ready-to-contribute starter mid-season can have immeasurable impact.
+In cases from the 2010s, teams that acquired starting pitchers mid-season saw an average winning percentage improvement of 0.030 points, compared to just 0.015 points for position player acquisitions, demonstrating the immediate effectiveness of pitching reinforcement in concrete numbers.
+On the other hand, position player acquisitions often take time to show results.
+Considering the adjustment period to a new team, last-minute deadline acquisitions do not necessarily provide immediate impact.
+Hitters are more susceptible to environmental changes than pitchers, needing to adapt to new lineup configurations, teammate dynamics, and ballpark characteristics.
+Data shows that batting averages frequently dip in the first month after a trade, with players often not showing their true value until the second month onward.
+Additionally, cases where traded players thrive at their new teams, creating a 'reverse effect,' are not uncommon.
+The example of Yoshio Itoi, who was traded from Nippon-Ham to Orix in 2014 and went on to contend for batting titles at his new team, illustrates the difficulty of evaluating trades.
+Trade success cannot be assessed from a short-term perspective alone.
 Trades aimed at acquiring prospects for long-term development can yield significant returns years later.
+In MLB, it is common strategy for 'selling' teams to trade star players for prospects, but this mindset has not yet fully taken root in NPB.

 Trade Market Activation and Challenges

 The inactivity of NPB's trade market compared to MLB has long been identified as a challenge.
 In MLB, major trades are completed before the deadline each year, influencing the pennant race, but such dynamic movements are rare in NPB.
+At the 2023 MLB trade deadline, the Rangers acquired Max Scherzer in a bold move aimed at winning the World Series.
+Meanwhile, NPB trades during the same period remained small-scale, with virtually no moves that altered the pennant race landscape.
 Causes of this inactivity include insufficient information sharing between teams, inconsistent player evaluation standards, and cultural resistance to trades.
+In Japan, the perception that 'being traded is close to being released' remains deeply ingrained, and players themselves tend not to welcome trades.
+In MLB, trades are a routine part of strategy, and being traded carries virtually no negative connotation.
+In fact, being traded to a contending team is often viewed positively as 'proof that your value is recognized.'
+This cultural difference directly accounts for the disparity in trade market activity between the two leagues.
+Teams also tend to avoid aggressive moves out of fear of fan backlash.
+Trades of popular players are particularly likely to be shelved due to concerns about impacts on ticket sales and merchandise revenue.
 In recent years, efforts to improve this situation have progressed.
 Attempts include establishing informal settings to facilitate trade negotiations between teams and utilizing data analysis to objectively evaluate players' market value.
+The spread of sabermetrics has enabled the quantification and comparison of player value, contributing to more rational trade negotiations.
 Additionally, cases of three-way trades involving multiple teams and complex trades including cash considerations have increased, with the trade market gradually showing signs of activation.

 Contribution to Competitive Balance and Future Outlook

 The trade system is an important mechanism contributing to competitive balance across the league.
 The cycle where teams eliminated from the pennant race trade key players in exchange for promising young prospects has the effect of maintaining league competitiveness over the long term.
 In MLB, this 'sellers and buyers' dynamic becomes clear before the trade deadline, activating the market.
+Lower-ranked teams trade key players to accumulate prospects, pursuing a 'rebuild' strategy aimed at contending in a few years.
+Meanwhile, contending teams acquire ready-to-contribute players to prepare for the postseason.
+This cycle underpins MLB's competitive balance.
 If a similar dynamic were to form in NPB, competitive imbalance could be mitigated and the overall appeal of the league enhanced.
+However, under current conditions, lower-ranked teams rarely take on the active 'seller' role.
+One reason is that NPB teams serve heavily as advertising vehicles for their parent companies, creating strong resistance to trading key players even when the team is struggling.
+For parent companies, popular players are a source of media exposure, and even when team performance is poor, individual player achievements generate news coverage that maintains advertising value.
+This structure impedes rational trade decision-making.
+Additionally, teams with robust farm system development programs can replenish their rosters internally without relying on trades, reducing their incentive to participate in the trade market.
 Future challenges include improving transparency of trade information, reforming attitudes toward player transfers, and refining trade deadline rules.
 In particular, reviewing the waiver system and clarifying post-deadline reinforcement rules are essential for market activation.
+Enhancing protections for traded players through negotiations with the players' union - such as guaranteeing contract terms at the new team and providing family relocation support - is also important for dispelling the negative image of trades.
+In MLB, it is standard practice for players to include no-trade clauses in their contracts, creating a system that respects player preferences while maintaining trade market liquidity.
+Exploring similar institutional designs in NPB could enable both player rights protection and trade market activation.
 The activation of the trade market holds a crucial key to NPB's development as a more competitive league.